Shopify/sewing-kit-next/packages/core/src/config/README.md

 # `config`

-This folder provides a number functions to create sewing-kit configs.
+This folder provides a number functions to create loom configs.
 These functions can be used to create a config for a given `Project` or `Workspace`.

-A sewing-kit config (`loom.config.ts`) file is required in the root folder of each `Project` or `Workspace`.
+A loom config (`loom.config.ts`) file is required in the root folder of each `Project` or `Workspace`.

 ## API

-The bulk of a sewing-kit config consists of configuring sewing-kit plugins.
+The bulk of a loom config consists of configuring loom plugins.
 Default plugins are provided within the `@sewing-kit/*` ecosystem, or consumers can create their own plugin to define their custom configuration.

 ### `createWorkspace`

 Use `createWorkspace` in a `loom.config.ts` file to define a workspace.
-The following config file defines the sewing-kit workspace itself.
+The following config file defines the loom workspace itself.
 A workspace that uses eslint, jest, and TypeScript.

 ```js
 // loom.config.ts